Last Updated on April 11, 2022 by Ray

 Maintains Organ Health

-Prunes are high in potassium and vitamin A. The vitamin A helps with eye health, and potassium, as an electrolyte, helps maintain your baby’s heart rate, digestive processes, muscle contractions, and blood pressure.
+Prunes are high in potassium and vitamin A. Vitamin A helps with eye health, and potassium, as an electrolyte, helps maintain your baby’s heart rate, digestive processes, muscle contractions, and blood pressure.

 Anemia is the condition of having fewer red blood cells than the standard threshold.
 An anemic person’s body has trouble producing enough red blood cells.
 One of the most common kinds of anemia among babies is iron differentiation anemia, which means they lack iron in the blood.
 Prunes are high in iron, and if consumed regularly, may prevent anemia in infants.